weizhu365/MoCCA-ParallelCluster/README.md

 ```

 ### 6. Configure the SGE cluster
-The most critial step is in this step: cluster configuration.
+The most critical step is cluster configuration.
+You may follow [this instruction](https://docs.aws.amazon.com/parallelcluster/latest/ug/getting-started-configuring-parallelcluster.html) to have a basic configure file under ~/.parallelcluster/.

+You may further edit the file ***~/.parallelcluster/config*** as below.
 ```ini
 [aws]
 aws_region_name = us-east-1